Jennifer-Francis-Nkpornwi/online-bakery-app-analysis/README.md

 This analysis aims to:

-  •	Reduce order processing errors by at least 70%
+ a) Reduce order processing errors by at least 70%

-  •	Enable customers to place and pay for orders online
+ b) Enable customers to place and pay for orders online

-  •	Improve inventory accuracy and minimize stock-outs
+ c) Improve inventory accuracy and minimize stock-outs

-  •	Provide real-time visibility into sales and performance
+ d) Provide real-time visibility into sales and performance

  ## Proposed Solution

 A web-based bakery management system designed to:

-  •	Support seamless online ordering and secure payments
+ a) Support seamless online ordering and secure payments

-  •	Automate inventory tracking and updates
+ b) Automate inventory tracking and updates

-  •	Provide real-time sales insights through dashboards
+ c) Provide real-time sales insights through dashboards

-  •	Streamline end-to-end order processing
+ d) Streamline end-to-end order processing

 ##  Scope of the Project